Suniel-Dev/Photography-Webpage/README.md

 # Photography-Webpage
-Creating a website for Armin Professional Photographer .
+Creating a website for a Professional Photographer .